-The Philharmonics group consists of star players from the Vienna Philharmonic Orchestra augmented from time to time by guests.
-They enjoy slumming around with fare ranging from Vienna favorites to Latin Jazz to Gypsy and other folk music.
-The name of this disc is simply Waltzes.
-But of the 10 numbers presented on the disc, only 5 are Strauss waltzes.
-I'm going to call this title Waltzes (Vienna Café Music) by the Philharmonics.
+Waltzes (Vienna Café Music) by The Philharmonics, a group of star players from the Vienna Philharmonic Orchestra augmented from time to time by guests.
+These elites enjoy slumming around with fare ranging from Vienna favorites to Latin Jazz to Gypsy and other folk music.
+Of the 10 numbers presented on the disc, only 5 are Strauss waltzes.
+So I'm going to call this Waltzes (Vienna Café Music).

 Members of the Philharmonics on this disc are Tibor Kováč (first violin), Shkëlzen Doli (second violin), Thilo Fechner (viola), Stephan Koncz (cello), Ödön Rácz (double bass), Daniel Ottensamer (clarinet), and František Jánoška (piano).
 Guest stars are Walter Auer (flute) and Christoph Traxler (harmonium).

-Here are the selections on Waltzes (Vienna Café Music) by the Philharmonics:
+Here are the selections on Waltzes (Vienna Café Music):

-Directed for TV by Tilo Krause; photography directed by Nyika Jancsó; audio production by Joachim Müller; executive production by Maria Stodtmeier and Paul Smaczny.
+Directed for TV by Tilo Krause; photography directed by Nyika Jancsó; audio production by Joachim Müller; Maria Stodtmeier and Paul Smaczny were Executive Producers.
 Released 2011, disc has 5.1 dts-HD Master Audio sound.
 Grade: A

 One of the great things about HDVDs is the availability of disc space for bonus information about the main recording.
 In the bonus for this title, we learn why Schönberg and his friends got involved with Strauss waltzes.
 Schöenberg was more than just a composer; he was a leader and advocate for what was then modern music:

 He also was a painter and designer.
 Here's one of many self-portraits:

 Here are playing cards he designed: